-- If the stored warning value is exceeded, the current value is displayed in RED and a warning message informs the user that the warning value has been exceeded. - This warning serves as a reminder to schedule maintenance via the Leica Technical Service.
-You can continue using the instrument without any limitations.
+If the stored warning value is exceeded, the current value is displayed in RED and a warning message informs the user that the warning value has been exceeded.
+This warning serves as a reminder to schedule maintenance via the Leica Technical Service.
+You can continue

-If the set alarm threshold value is exceeded, a message is output on the screen to inform the user that the alarm value has been exceeded.
+• If the set alarm threshold value is exceeded, a message is output on the screen to inform the user that the alarm value has been exceeded.
 The service maintenance symbol is displayed in the top left corner in all menus.
 Now, at the latest, maintenance by the Leica Technical Service is required in order to prevent any serious damage to the instrument.